 Interpreting and Translation Services

-Southern Health uses Access to Communications to provide a range of services including:
+The Southern Health Communications Team can direct you to companies who provide a range of services including:

 Face-to-face interpreting (approximately 30-35 languages) and Telephone interpreting (any language)